dmlc/ps-lite/README.md

 ### Introduction

-`ps-lite` provides simple yet powerful APIs for the parameter server framework.
+`ps-lite` is a high-performance implementation of the parameter server framework.
+It provides simple yet powerful APIs.
 For example, a worker node can communicate with the server nodes via
-- `Push`: push a list of (key, value) to the server nodes
+- `Push(keys, values)`: push a list of (key, value) pairs to the server nodes
-- `Pull`: pull the values from servers for a given key list
+- `Pull(keys)`: pull the values from servers for a given key list
 - `Wait`: wait a push or pull finished.

 A simple example: